honestbank/event-driver/extensions/cloudevents/README.md

-# Event Driver - KNative extension
+# Event Driver - cloud events extension

+## Construction Checklist
+- [x] Support cloud events vended by KNative kafka-source
+- [ ] Create a feature-request or pull-request if you need something more

 ## Usage

-The following showcases an example of building a message processing pipeline, and convert it into a KNative event handler.
+The following showcases an example of building a message processing pipeline, and convert it into a cloud events handler.

 ```golang
 package main